Eating You Alive: Film summary

 The documentary exposes that the standard American diet, also known as the Western pattern diet, is high in sugar, fats, and salt.
 The experts go on to say that in the last decade, Americans have dramatically increased their intake of sugar, meat, fat, and calories, claiming that these components trigger dopamine reward signals that create dependence on, and addiction to, certain foods, and in the case of sugar, the ability to suppress the immune system.

-The documentary addresses flaws in the health care system that contribute to the underlying causes of chronic diseases concerning American's diet and health.
+The documentary addresses flaws in the health care system that contribute to the underlying causes of chronic diseases concerning Americans' diet and health.
 The film criticizes how the medical system is focused on treating the symptoms of diseases and not the causes and how to prevent them, where the American health care program is outstanding at managing cancer and illness signs but not the prevention.
 Throughout the film, various physicians express concern about medical school education and the lack of education towards nutrition.
 The physicians state that nutrition topics were not addressed as it should be and very minimalist.
 They emphasize that doctors are taught in the first place on how to treat diseases but not how to prevent them.
 The documentary discusses an issue of billions of dollars being spent on medical care, experimental medicines and revolutionary health-enhancing technologies, but still, more Americans are suffering from debilitating chronic illness.

 In the film, the experts interviewed conclude that to the problem of chronic diseases, the remedy is better eating, especially a whole food, plant-based diet, where such conditions as high blood pressure, diabetes, and cancer could be mediated through dietary means instead of medication.
 The film's experts say that a whole diet focused on plants can not only eliminate a variety of diseases but can also reverse them.
 The film's experts, as well as witnesses who previously have been ill, express that plant-based nutrition can lower cholesterol levels, thus reversing cardiovascular illnesses.
 Physicians and nutritionists in the documentary state that giving up dairy, meat and processed food can lead to losing a variety of chronic diseases.